-from the wild to the walls of Children’s National
+from the wild to the Halls of Children’s National HOSPITAL

 nature's best Photography Inspires Healing and joy

-Washington, D.C. — Displayed on the ground floor of Children’s National Hospital— ranked one of the nation’s top ten pediatric hospitals—a new exhibition of fine art prints immerses patients, their families, visitors, and dedicated staff alike in nature’s calming beauty.
+Washington, D.C. — Displayed on the 4th Floor of Children’s National Hospital—ranked one of the nation’s top ten pediatric hospitals—a Nature's Best Photography exhibition of fine art prints immerses patients, their families, visitors, and dedicated staff alike in nature’s calming beauty.
+These award-winning images represent the work of nature photographers of all ages and levels of camera experience from the Nature’s Best Photography International Awards.
 View the collection of photos in the gallery below.

 The annual international NBP Awards competition has engaged the public for more than 25 years through publications, exhibitions, online galleries, and events at the Smithsonian’s National Museum of Natural History and other prestigious forums around the globe.
 We are now proud to share the Nature's Best mission with a new audience in an entirely new destination platform that will support wellness and health inspiration overall.
 Named in memory of nature photographer and conservationist, Windland Smith Rice, the NBP Awards program celebrates the beauty and diversity of Earth’s wildlife and wild places, combining the art of photography with natural history education and public participation.